Research

 Synopsis.
 This paper provides micro-foundations for the ubiquitous incumbent worker rents and insider bargaining power.
 We model the bargaining process generating the predictions tested in Buhai et al (2014, ECTA) and show, combining and extending the empirical frameworks from Buhai et al (2014, ECTA) and Buhai and Teulings (2014, JBES), that the seniority profile in wages is a proxy for the return to the extent of worker-firm specific investments.

-Published Research Dissertations and Research Reviews
+Published Books, Monographs, and Research Reviews

 Essays on Labour Markets: Worker-Firm Dynamics, Occupational Segregation and Workplace Conditions (digital version also accessible via the EUR online repository), PhD Thesis 2008, Erasmus University Rotterdam/ Tinbergen Institute, published as book by Thela Thesis -Academic Publishing Services, ISBN 978-90-5170-921-6, in the Tinbergen Institute Research Series (no. 431), Amsterdam, The Netherlands; November 2008